How to Choose a Managed Service Provider (MSP)

 Licensing and Renewals

 Your MSP must document all your application licenses, domain registrations, service contracts, and anything else that requires renewal.
 License renewals often fall through the cracks of even the most seasoned IT teams.
 Your MSP manages renewals for potentially thousands of clients and needs a clear system for handling them.
 The licensing and renewal process is what ensures your domain doesn't expire, and your email keeps working through your Microsoft 365 subscription.
-So, it an essential element of your MSP's service.
+So, it is an essential element of your MSP's service.

 Organization and Culture